 Chatham House, the Royal Institute of International Affairs, is an independent policy institute based in London.
 Our mission is to help build a sustainably secure, prosperous and just world.

-Chatham House carries out independent and rigorous analysis of critical global, regional and country-specific challenges and opportunities.
-It consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think tank outside the US for eight consecutive years, No. 2 worldwide for the past five years and, significantly, in 2016 was ranked No. 1 in the survey’s Foreign Policy and International Affairs category for the first time.
+Chatham House consistently ranks highly in the University of Pennsylvania’s annual Global Go To Think Tank Index, where it has been assessed by its peers as the No. 1 think-tank outside the US for nine consecutive years, No. 2 worldwide for the past six years and was ranked Think Tank of the Year in the survey published in January 2017.

 The institute’s reports, papers, books and other research outputs are a vital resource for leaders and policy-makers in government, the private sector and civil society.
 International Affairs, Britain’s leading journal of international relations, was founded by and is edited at the institute.

 The institute’s magazine, The World Today, provides authoritative analysis and up-to-date commentary on current topics.
 The Chatham House library has one of the longest-standing specialist collections of material on international affairs in the United Kingdom.
 The collections are digitally archived and searchable.

 Chatham House is independent and owes no allegiance to any government or to any political body.
 It does not take institutional positions on policy issues.

 All research programmes and staff adhere to the Chatham House Principles for Independent Research and Convening.